 Best stereo amplifiers 2020: Welcome to What Hi-Fi?'s round-up of the best stereo amplifiers you can buy in 2020.

 Stereo amplifiers aren't as simple and stripped back as they used to be.
 The days of equipping them with just analogue inputs and outputs, and a pair of speaker terminals, is now no longer the norm.

 With laptops, smartphones and streaming services becoming ever-more popular music sources, the stereo amplifier has moved with the times.
-Many now contain built-in digital-to-analogue converters, phono stages for turntables, USB connections and Bluetooth streaming functionality as standard.
+Many now contain built-in digital-to-analogue converters, phono stages for turntables, USB connections and Bluetooth streaming functionality.
+Some even have network streaming integrated.